siqirua/tp/docs/UserGuide.md

 Examples:
 * `deleteStu s/A1234567Y`

+### Add a student mark: `addStuMark`
+Assign a student’s mark for a certain graded component.
+Throws an error if the Student or the graded component does not exist, or the mark provided is negative.
+If the mark exceeds the maximum mark, it will show up on the panel as such, but for internal calculations it will be treated as the maximum mark.
+(This is for users to indicate bonus marks)
+Valid student numbers start and end with an upper-case alphabet, and have 7 numeric symbols in between.

+Format: `addStuMark s/STUDENT_NO c/COMP_NAME m/MARKS [x/comments]`

+Examples:
+* `addStuMark s/A1234567Y c/Midterm m/57`
+Assigns a mark of 57 to the graded component Midterm for the student with student number A123567Y.

+### Edit student mark: `editStuMark`
+Edit a student’s mark or comments.
+Throws an error if student or graded component does not exist, or if marks is negative.
+If it succeeds, it shows an acknowledgement message and saves the edited information, and throws an error otherwise.
+0 or more optional fields need to be provided, and all the information will be edited concurrently.

+Format: `editStuMark s/STUDENT_NO c/COMP_NAME [m/MARKS] [x/comments]`

+Examples:
+* `editComp s/A1234567Y c/Midterm x/Q4 answer is debatable.
+Discuss in next staff meeting. associates the given comment to A1234567Y’s Midterm mark.`
+ Edits the comments of the student mark.

+### Delete student mark: `deleteStuMark`
+Delete a student mark in the database.
+If it succeeds, it shows an acknowledgement message and deletes the student mark from the database (“Student mark deleted successfully”).
+Throws an error if student mark does not exist (“Something went wrong while deleting the student”).
+Valid student numbers start and end with an upper-case  alphabet, and have 7 numeric symbols in between.

+Format: `deleteStuMark s/STUDENT_NO c/COMP_NAME`

+Examples:
+* `deleteStuMark s/A1234567Y c/Midterm`

 ### List all students : `listStudents`
 Shows a list of all students and associated student marks in separate panels respectively.
 The lists may be additionally filtered by optional arguments tutorial group. (can have more than 1)